-For those who love to go camping, the fall and it’s cooler weather and changing colors can be an exciting time.
+For those who love to go camping, the fall, the cooler weather and the changing colors, fall can be an exciting time.
 Days spent hiking among the crunching fallen leaves and exploring the wilderness and breezy nights toasting s’mores over an open fire are what make camping so enjoyable.
 To stay warmer and dryer while staying in the woods this fall, why not try your hand at glamping?!

 Glamping, aka “glamorous camping,” is a way to enjoy everything you love about camping, but with some elevated perks, such as heat, electricity, and comfy beds.
 These are definitely considered luxuries by most people’s camping standards.